tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_0.md

 In many cases, you may be facilitating the publishing of information.
 Most engineers know next to nothing about content re-use, conditional filtering, single sourcing, and publishing.
 Technical writers can add value by editing, structuring, and publishing this highly technical content.

-## My focus here on publishing strategies, not intro to APIs
+## My focus here on publishing strategies &mdash; not an intro to APIs

 One of the goals of this course is to explore the many ways to publish API documentation.